 The pivot point of the Alt is located 2.62 mm from its backside.

-The offset between the Alt’s pivot point and the socket’s backside is 5.71 mm, and together with duct tape – about 6.72 mm.
+The offset between the Alt’s pivot point and the Virtual Production socket’s backside is 7.6 mm.

 To configure the Placement's parameters, use the Placements tab of AntilatencyService.
 You can also do this in your application.